carp-sushi/tsp/README.md

-# genetic
+# TSP Solver

-TSP genetic algo written in Go
+A travelling salesman problem solver that uses a genetic algorithm.